Boulder 4th of July Events, Activities & Guide

 Is parking free in Boulder on July 4th?

 Downtown parking garages are free on weekends and holidays, including July 4th.
-Chautauqua parking is paid ($2.50/hour) on summer holidays, the free shuttle is the better option.
+Note that the 11th and Spruce garage is currently closed for construction.
+Chautauqua parking costs $2.50 per hour on summer holidays.
+The free Park-to-Park Shuttle from downtown is the better option.

 Are dogs allowed at Boulder Reservoir on July 4th?